HOME SEARCH ALL TOPICS

-Once a cornfield was considered ripe and the weather was dry, the corn had to be cut.
+Once a cornfield was considered ripe and the weather was dry, it had to be cut.
 This process was known as 'reaping'.
-I used to watch it a lot in my childhood in the 1940s, and I was also involved - but that is another story.
+I saw a lot of it in my childhood in the early 1940s.
+By then there were reaping machines, but for the odd-shaped corner, men used scythes to cut by hand.

-In awkward areas of a field, men had to cut the corn by hand using a long, curved blade known as a scythe.
+In awkward areas of a field, men had to cut by hand using a long, curved blade known as a scythe.
+This was very effective, but was a knack that few of the younger men bothered to learn.

-What distinguishes scythes from large sickles was that scythes have two grips, slightly offset from one another.
+Sickles are smaller than scythes.
+What distinguished the scythes from large sickles was that the scythes had two grips, slightly offset from one another.
 Scything was a two-handed job.
-Sickles were much smaller and designed for one-handed use.
+Sickles being much smaller, were designed for one-handed use.

 old English scythe